dtcarls/fantasy_football_chat_bot/README.md

 Did you miss a step in the instructions?
 Try doing it from scratch again.
 If still no luck, open an issue (https://github.com/dtcarls/fantasy_football_chat_bot/issues) so the answer can be shared with others.

 How are power ranks calculated?
 They are calculated using 2 step dominance, as well as a combination of points scored and margin of victory.
 Weighted 80/15/5 respectively.
 I wouldn't so much pay attention to the actual number but more of the gap between teams.
-Full source of the calculations can be seen here: https://github.com/cwendt94/ff-espn-api/commit/61f8a34de5c42196ba0b1552aa25282297f070c5
+Full source of the calculations can be seen here: https://github.com/cwendt94/espn-api/pull/12/files.
+If you want a tutorial on dominance matrices: https://www.youtube.com/watch?v=784TmwaHPOw

 Is there a version of this for Yahoo/CBS/NFL/[insert other site]?
 No, this would require a significant rework for other sites.